|

 remains consistent—in our chosen units, equal to one—across

 all inertial frames.
-A light wave with unit speed satisfies , or in terms of the equation
+A light wave with unit speed satisfies ,

 , which also implies